Formula 1 Prize money 2022

 - All 11 teams earn transportation costs.

-- Ferrari gets the extra 2.5% because of their special contact with the formula 1.
+- Ferrari gets the extra 2.5% because of their special contact with Formula 1.

-Some Formula 1 teams receive extra bonus money depending on their previous season performance and popularity. here’s a list :
+Some Formula 1 teams receive extra bonus money depending on their previous season’s performance and popularity. here’s a list :

-Column 1 is a list of fixed merit share for the top 10 teams.
+Column 1 is a list of fixed merit shares for the top 10 teams.
 They all get the same amount of money.

 Column 2 is about the points.
 The teams are is awarded based on where teams finish in the WCC standings.
 So the points are important.
-The prize money paid to all F1 teams according to their driver’s position on the Formula 1 table and constructors position.
-Bonus prize are not set for all teams.
-Only a few teams gets the bonus.
+The prize money is paid to all F1 teams according to their driver’s position on the Formula 1 table and the constructors’ position.
+Bonus prizes are not set for all teams.
+Only a few teams get the bonus.